Content Quality vs. Quantity: The Content Marketing Question for 2026

 • Quantity: Consistently publishing a large volume of content can help you reach a wider audience and establish your brand as a go-to resource in your industry.
 It can also help with SEO, as search engines may see a website with more content as more comprehensive and authoritative.

-From our experience, you should publish new content at least once a week and put the maximum quality into it.
+Based on our experience, you should publish new content at least once a week and put maximum effort into it.
 As soon as you can, double that frequency until you can publish 1-2 pieces of high quality each week and keep it up over the years!
 Don't forget to maintain your existing content and "touch it" twice yearly!
 Happy content marketing.

 Interested in our "Done for You" Blogging and Content Marketing?
 Let's Talk!